GymMed/Outward-Scene-Tester/Public/README.md

 I used this in <a
 href="https://thunderstore.io/c/outward/p/GymMed/Loot_Manager/">Loot
-Manager</a> to get all unique enemies data and determine if certain loot should be aplied.
+Manager</a> to get all unique enemies data and determine if certain loot should be applied.
 Outward wiki doesn't provide all data correctly, neither the game is programmed in consistant order, this tool can help you to retrieve the needed scene data.
 </details>